What are the best eCommerce business models in 2024?

 You will need to invest in setting up your own online store.
 It is possible to dropship via Amazon, eBay, or any other marketplace, but the amount of competition and fees makes it extremely hard to turn a decent profit.

-You can go down that route if you wish, but I recommend starting with your own online store and really working on your growth strategy.
+You can go down that route if you wish, but I recommend starting with your own online store and really working on your growth strategy to grow your eCommerce business.

 You can use a platform like Shopify, WooCommerce, or SaleHoo Stores to easily set up an eCommerce store.